Paliak/PaliaksNotes/docs/Zipping/index.md

 As you can see this also works with php8.2.18

-Before manual enumeration let's run linpeas in the background.
+Before manual enumeration let’s run linpeas in the background.

 Host linpeas: